Taneytown, Maryland: History

 Taneytown was founded in 1754 and became the seat of Taneytown Hundred in colonial Frederick County.
 Taneytown takes its name from Raphael Taney, a recipient of one of the first land grants in the area, though Taney likely never lived in the city that bears his name.
 U.S. Supreme Court Justice Roger Brooke Taney, author of the Dred Scott decision, born in 1777, shares a common ancestor with him, but likely never visited the town or had any connection.
 When Carroll County was formed on 19 January 1837, Taneytown Hundred and Taneytown were included.

+The community's proximity to Gettysburg, Pennsylvania, and its location on the principal road from Gettysburg to Washington, D.C., led to its figuring in the Battle of Gettysburg, although no combat occurred there.

 Much of the city was added to the National Register of Historic Places as the Taneytown Historic District in 1986.

 There is a Steve Earle song called "Taneytown" on his album El Corazon.

+2023 Mayoral Election

+In 2023, Christopher G. Miller won a three-way race for mayor against incumbent Bradley Wantz and Councilmember Daniel Haines.
+Miller was sworn in on May 8, 2023.

+2025 Council Turnover and Mayor Pro Tem

+In the May 5, 2025 municipal election for three at-large council seats, newcomers Stephen “Nick” Kalinock, Harry Meade, and Rachael R. Miller were elected, replacing prior members and bringing several first-time officeholders to the council.
+Later in May 2025, the council selected Rachael R. Miller as Mayor Pro Tem.

+Concurrent Service of Spouses

+As of 2025, Taneytown’s mayor, Christopher G. Miller, and Councilmember Rachael R. Miller served concurrently, a rare occurrence in Maryland municipal government.
+According to available records, this appears to be the first documented instance in the state of a married couple holding those offices simultaneously.
+Rachael Miller was also selected as Mayor Pro Tem beginning in May 2025—a further distinction, as this may likewise be a first in Maryland for spouses to serve in both the mayor and mayor pro tem roles.

 Notable people

 Taneytown was home to Fr.
 Demetrius Augustine Gallitzin, Catholic priest, missionary, and Russian prince during the late 18th century.

 Taneytown was the headquarters of Union Army General George Meade for a period during the American Civil War.
 Fellow Civil War general Jacob G. Lauman was born in Taneytown.

 Congressman Joseph A. Goulden of New York was from a family with a house in Taneytown, where he usually stayed during the summer.
 Goulden was present in Gettysburg when Abraham Lincoln delivered the Gettysburg Address, and Goulden heard the speech in person.

 Actor Fred Gwynne, star of TV's The Munsters, died in Taneytown on July 2, 1993, after he was diagnosed with pancreatic cancer.

 Explorer Rogers Birnie was born in Taneytown in 1851.
-Shortly after his birth his family moved to Gettysburg, Pennsylvania.
+Shortly after his birth, his family moved to Gettysburg, Pennsylvania.